-Updated, Lower-cost Transmitter: It's already FDA-approved and is expected in the second half of 2019, the new transmitter will have the same G6 form factor and wear-time, but with improved electronics, and will include some other yet-to-be-announced features.
+Updated, Lower-cost Transmitter: It’s already FDA-approved and is expected by the end of 2019, the new transmitter will have the same G6 form factor and wear-time, but with improved electronics, and will include some other yet-to-be-announced features.
 Specifically and most notably, this will include the capability to actually communicate directly with Apple Watch so a smartphone isn’t needed as a go-between.
 CEO Sayer says he expects this will come in at a lower cost than the existing G6 transmitter (currently $237 cash price from Dexcom).

 Smart Insulin Pens: At ATTD, CTO Leach announced officially for the first time that Dexcom is ready to allow “smart insulin pens” send data directly to the G6 app and onto its CLARITY platform.
 This is a huge benefit for those on Multiple Daily Injections (MDI) rather than insulin pumps.
 On the pen front, Dexcom is partnered with both Eli Lilly and Novo Nordisk, and we hope to see that integration available in the coming year.

 G7 (Formerly Known as Verily Project): Remember that Dexcom partnered with Verily, formerly known as Google Life Sciences, back in 2015 to develop a low-cost, miniaturized CGM system?
 That work is ongoing, and Leach now says the 2nd gen product will likely be ready by late 2020 with a limited launch then and a broader rollout in 2021.

 More Follow App Features: Dexcom’s also planning to update its Follow app before long, adding improved graphics and a “Night” button to dim the screen in the dark, and allowing up to 10 followers directly from the Follow app (as opposed to going through the G6 app).